 What are biodegradable polymers?
 Give examples.

-The polymer that is similar to the metal in terms of its electrical, electronic, magnetic, and optical properties is termed as ‘intrinsically conducting polymer (ICP)’ or ‘synthetic metal’.
+The polymer that is similar to the metal in terms of its electrical, electronic, magnetic and optical properties is termed an ‘intrinsically conducting polymer (ICP)’ or ‘synthetic metal’.

-Stay tuned with BYJU’S to know more about polymers, biopolymers and other interesting chemistry topics.
+Stay tuned to BYJU’S to know more about polymers, biopolymers and other interesting chemistry topics.